Challenges in the Proper Metrological Verification of Smart Energy Meters: Introduction

-Energy meters are among the most widely used meters.
-Currently designed and implemented meters are analog-digital electronic devices with advanced capabilities, classified as advanced metering infrastructure (AMI) systems or smart energy meters.
-The AMI energy meters directly measure voltages and currents.
-These data are used to determine and record energy values and other quantities, such as active and reactive power, root-mean-square (rms) values of voltage and current, frequency, total harmonic distortion (THD), selected harmonics, and short- and long-term flicker indicators.
-AMI energy meters constitute a~distributed source of information in the power grid, enabling, among other things, the acquisition of information on energy flows and power quality (PQ) at customer supply points.
-Knowledge of the status of the power grid is particularly important in the presence of distributed energy sources, and AMI energy meters are, in practice, indispensable diagnostic tools.
-This discontinuity results from the large number of measurements and the need to conduct them at the supplier-customer connection.
-It is difficult to imagine performing measurements with a~similar number of power quality analyzers.
-Furthermore, some customers' power lines are designed in such a~way that it is impossible to perform measurements at the supplier-customer connection.
-The widespread use of such meters and competition among manufacturers force the drive for low prices.
-The complexity of AMI energy meters (software and hardware) and the drive for low prices are somewhat contradictory.
-It is especially important to remember that any AMI energy meter performance imperfections can occur in a~very large number of cases.
+The widespread use of such meters and competition among manufacturers forces the drive for low prices.
+The complexity of smart EM (software and hardware) and the drive for low prices are somewhat contradictory.
+It is especially important to remember that any performance imperfections in smart EM can occur in a very large number of cases.
 Due to the dispersion of meters, detecting malfunctions is difficult.
-This requires exceptional care when designing and performing comprehensive smart energy meter tests.
-Laboratory experience with AMI energy meters~\cite{b1,b2,b3,b3a,b4,b5,b6} and observations of their operation in real power grids demonstrate the need to expand testing beyond standard requirements.
-AMI energy meters with power quality evaluation functionality are the "first-contact doctor" in the process of assessing the network's condition.
-Any measurement and recording imperfections in smart meters, even minor ones, are replicated in very large numbers.
+This requires exceptional care when designing and performing comprehensive smart EM tests.
+Laboratory experience with smart EM~\cite{b1,b2,b3,b3a,b4,b5,b6} and observations of their operation in real power grids demonstrate the need to expand testing beyond standard requirements.
+Smart EM with PQ evaluation functionality are the ``first-contact doctor" in the process of assessing the condition of the network.
+Any measurement and recording imperfections in smart meters, even minor ones, are replicated at the system-wide level.
 Therefore, it is important to thoroughly examine the properties of the smart meter, going beyond standard tests.
 Furthermore, their diagnostic capabilities must be improved and expanded.
-Taking all of the above into account, it is necessary and necessary to develop a~test procedure for smart energy meters to verify energy measurement errors and indicators that determine the quality of power using AMI energy meters, taking into account the conditions that occur in real power networks.
+Taking all of the above into account, it is necessary to develop a test procedure for smart EM to verify energy measurement errors and indicators that determine the quality of power using smart EM, considering conditions that occur in real power networks.